-@OutsiteCo: “Any beach loving #digitalnomad will fall in love with Hawaii – especially the chilled palm tree lined surf town of Haleiwa”
+@OutsiteCo: “Any beach-loving #digitalnomad will fall in love with Hawaii – especially the chilled palm tree-lined surf town of Haleiwa”

 The Heart of the North Shore

 Haleiwa is more than a drive-through stop on the way to Banzai Pipeline or Waimea Bay.
 It’s a destination unto itself, full of secret treasures and histories.
 What was formerly a sugar plantation town and military base is now a surfer’s paradise.
 The town’s name means “home of the frigate bird,” referring to the sea birds that fly over the surfers catching waves down below.
-Finding Haleiwa town is a rich experience that involves visiting beaches, seeing sea turtles, and engaging in beach activities.

 Sunset Beach, North Shore, Oahu, Hawaii